ThinkDataEd/curriculum/docs/unit1/lesson16.md

     <span style="color:grey">***Question 2—Do you own a cat?***</span>

 3. What variables did Rosa collect?
-What were the values of those variables?
+What were the values of those variables? <span style="color:grey">***Answer: Variable 1: Owns Cat - yes/no. Variable 2: Plays Instrument - yes/no.***</span>

 4. In pairs, write out on paper what the original data must have looked like.